RobotLocomotion/drake/drake/doc/developers.rst

 run for a few hours depending on your machine.

 Your change must include unit tests that protect it against regressions, and those tests must pass on all platforms supported by Drake.

-Please use the googletest framework, which is already available in the superbuild.
+**For C++ changes,** please use the googletest framework.
+It is already available in the superbuild.

+**For MATLAB changes,** please write an example.
+Every example and static class method runs as a unit test, and fails if it times out or calls ``error``.
+For more information, see ``drake/util/unitTest.m``.

 Code Review
 ===========